Drug Interactions and HIV/AIDS

 Some drugs induce (speed up) the action of the liver enzymes.
 This causes other drugs to be metabolized and removed from the system more quickly, which:

-Some drugs used to treat HIV-related conditions speed up liver enzymes.
+Some drugs used to treat other medical conditions speed up liver enzymes.
 This can be a serious problem if it causes the HIV drugs to be metabolized too quickly.
 If HIV drug levels drop too low:

 If drugs cause similar side effects, combining them may increase the amount or seriousness of those side effects.
 For example, combining Zerit (stavudine) with Videx (didanosine) may increase the risk of a serious condition called lactic acidosis (high levels of lactic acid in the blood), especially in pregnant women.
 Pregnant women living with HIV should not take Zerit and Videx together.